In addition to the pain of it all, you might wonder how hair can really support a human body.

 Doing the braid requires time and a team effort.
 It takes her 30 minutes to brush out her hair in preparation for it to be braided.
 Then her husband and second helper carefully plait her hair like a rope, which takes another 45 minutes [source: Cawley].
 The Ayalas have it down to a science, requiring only 20 to 40 minutes for the men of the family to braid and tie the women's hair to the thick support ring [source: Beck].

-For lots more hair-raising feats of human endurance – and a few brilliant hoaxes – check out the related HowStuffWorks links on the next page.
+For lots more hair-raising feats of human endurance – and a few brilliant hoaxes – check out the related HowStuffWorks links below.